yvkozub/curl/docs/ECH.md

     ...
 ```

-The output snippet above is within the HTML for the web page.
+The output snippet above is within the HTML for the webpage.

-If you paste in the wrong ECHConfigList (it changes hourly for ``defo.ie``) you'll
+If you paste in the wrong ECHConfigList (it changes hourly for ``defo.ie``) you
-get an error like this:
+should get an error like this:

 ```bash
     LD_LIBRARY_PATH=$HOME/code/openssl ./src/curl -vvv --ech ecl:AED+DQA8yAAgACDRMQo+qYNsNRNj+vfuQfFIkrrUFmM4vogucxKj/4nzYgAEAAEAAQANY292ZXIuZGVmby5pZQAA https://defo.ie/ech-check.php